LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/exceptions/throw.rst

       at Object.runInContext (vm.js:311:6)
       at evaluate (/run_dir/repl.js:133:14)

-   The error text that is displayed the error name, contains details about where the error was thrown.
+   The error text displays the error name, and it contains details about where the error was thrown.
    The text ``at evalmachine.<anonymous>:1:7`` indicates that the error as thrown from line 1, which we know is true because our example only has one line of code.